What is the Daily Office?

 Note: All ACNA liturgies can be found here.

-The Latest Daily Office Booklet: Christmastide through Pentecost
+The Latest Daily Office Booklet: The Season after Pentecost 2018

-The latest booklet will take you through Pentecost, from the feast of St. Stephen (December 26, 2017) through the Saturday before Trinity Sunday (May 26, 2018).
-(If you’d like an overview of the Christian year, check out the post “What Time Is It?“.)
+The latest booklet will take you through the Season after Pentecost (AKA “Ordinary Time”), from Trinity Sunday (May 27, 2018) to the Saturday before the First Sunday of Advent (December 01, 2018).
+(If you’d like an overview of the Christian year, check out the post “What Time Is It?”.

 Instructions: How to Access and Assemble the Booklet